spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/local-registry.md

 ### Provide Credentials to Private Registries (Optional)

-If your cluster profile does not reference a private repository for images or helm charts or you have configured the Palette agent to download all images from an external private registry, you can skip this step.
+If your cluster profile does not reference a private registry for images or helm charts or you have configured the Palette agent to download all images from an external private registry, you can skip this step.

 ::: info